NOAA-OWP/ras2fim/doc/INSTALL.md

 ![](https://github.com/NOAA-OWP/ras2fim/blob/master/doc/conda_python_run.png)

 ### Step 9:
-Now we need to setup the default folder structure for your inputs and outputs.
-Most tools will let you override any folder to your own pathing, but all tools are defaulted to this structure and it is encouraged as it helps standardize data.
+Now we need to setup the **default folder structure** for your inputs and outputs.
+All code will use this default structure to look for data.
+Howver, most code will let you override any folder to your own pathing, and you can build your own folder structure.

-To setup your enviroment default folders:
+To setup your enviroment **default** folders:
 ```
 a) Make a directory at your c: called ras2fim_data
-b) Make the following subfolder with these names and case `inputs`, `OWP_ras_models`, `outputs_ras2fim_models`
+b) Make the following subfolder with these names and case `inputs`, `OWP_ras_models`, `outputs_ras2fim_models`.
+Inside the `OWP_ras_models` folder, make another subfolder called `models`.
 ```